grapestone5321/Kaggle-Live-Coding/README.md

 ### 38. Are people more likely to use datasets with starter scripts? | Kaggle

+Streamed live on Mar 23, 2019

+Join Kaggle Data Scientist Rachael as she works on data science projects!

+Today we'll be looking at Kaggle's own data to figure out whether people are more likely to use datasets with starter scripts provided by the authors.

 ### 39. Intro to Machine Learning with R (Part 2) | Kaggle

 ### 40. Intro to Machine Learning with R (Part 1) | Kaggle